delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Discovery.md

 The Delphix Engine will pass us information about the source environment in an argument called `source_connection`.
 As it happens, we will not need to use this information at all in our case.

+!!! warning
+    The name of this input argument matters.
+That is, you'll always need to have an argumentcalled `source_connection` here.
+Each plugin operation has its own set of required argument names.
+For details on which arguments apply to which operations, see the [reference section] (/References/Plugin_Operations).

 ```python
     repository = RepositoryDefinition('Repository for our First Plugin')